 By facilitating workshops that include architects, educators and students we invite them into the shared responsibility of designing exciting and agile learning spaces.
 This is an exciting space to work in.

-We are driven by the idea that learning spaces often reflect the people and learning approach of the times, so spaces designed in the past are not likely to fit perfectly with students in present or future education (Oblinger, 2006).
+We know that learning spaces often reflect the people and learning approach of the times.
+So, spaces designed in the past are not likely to fit perfectly with students in present or future education.